laristra/documentation/documentation_ccmake-docker.md

           git commit -m "Deploy code docs to GitHub Pages Travis build: ${TRAVIS_BUILD_NUMBER}" -m "Commit: ${TRAVIS_COMMIT}"

+      #force push the documentation to GitHub -- the gh-pages branch gets rewritten with every commit
+      #if one of the above conditions is not met, the documentation will not push to GitHub
           git push --force "git@github.com:${TRAVIS_REPO_SLUG}" > /dev/null 2>&1
       else
           echo '' >&2